 “Whether you are looking at a $1 million policy, or some other death benefit amount, you need to understand what that figure actually means,” said Glassman.
 (Related: Ultimate life insurance guide)

-Note that your life insurance safety net may not need to replace your entire paycheck, depending on your financial position and your spouse’s current income or earnings potential.
+Note that your life insurance safety net may not need to replace your entire paycheck, depending on your financial position and your spouse’s income or earnings potential.

 To determine whether a lesser coverage amount may be sufficient, said Glassman, “look to your savings and assets and reverse engineer.”